4GeeksAcademy/Templates-Boilerplates/docs/express-example-actions.md

+---
+title: 'Actions examples on Express'
+description: 'Take a look on how to build working endpoints that manage your database information'
+technologies: ['expressjs', 'node', 'Postgres','RestAPI']
+---

-# Example actions using TypeORM & Express
+## Example actions using TypeORM & Express

 Each of these actions can be matched with a URL like this: